sandragreiner/secpps-ws/README.md

 After the keynotes, we will have project showcases demonstrating applications of and technologies for SECPPS, for which we will invite industrial, semi-industrial (e.g., Fraunhofer), and academic (such as from the Internet of Production excellence cluster) researchers and engineers.

-These presentations will be followed by brief lightning talks (invited, about 5 minutes, based on a common presentation template).
+These presentations will be followed by brief lightning talks (invited, about 5 minutes, based on a common presentation template) as well as presentations of results of the earlier SECPPS workshops.
 After each talk, questions, challenges, and statements will be collected to be potentially discussed in break-out groups.

 The collected statements from the morning sessions will be clustered and the participants can vote for topics to be discussed in break-out groups.
 The results of the break-out groups will be presented (by the break-out group leaders) and discussed in the large audience to update our collaborative research roadmap and networks.